 Deciding to Breed a Miniature Horse

 When you decide to breed your miniature horse, there are several things to consider before you actually breed your mare.
 Breeding miniature horses carries a certain amount of risk for the mare, the stud, and the foal.
 If you have a very dear pet, then the chance of losing it or the foal during breeding may not be worth the risk.
 You should also consider the quality and pedigree of your miniature horse and what you are breeding it to.
 There are too many "backyard" breeders adding miniature horses that are not well-bred and have several health problems to add more to the already overpopulated miniature horse population.
 If your horse does not have good conformation, health, or cannot be registered, then you should not breed it.
 There are too many other foals that you can adopt and raise.

 Once you have decided to breed and have quality horses to breed, you need to do your research on the breeding process and risks associated with breeding, so you are ready for anything.
 There are a number of things that can go wrong during breeding and it is better to be prepared then have the worst happen.

 When choosing a mare, there are several important things to consider.
 Most importantly, the mare should be healthy and free of any genetical issues that may pass on to the foals.
 When picking a mare for breeding, you should pick out a mare that is as close to a perfect specimen as you can find.
-Now we all know that there is no such thing as a perfect miniature horse, but when breeding that is what you want as a main goal.
+Now we all know that there is no such thing as a perfect miniature horse, but when it comes to breeding, that is what you want as a main goal.